-Two-dimensional (2D) quantum magnetic systems represent an excellent platform for spintronic applications due to their enhanced scalability, effective gate-voltage control of the band structure, and intriguing magnetic properties.\cite{Sarkar2015,Sarkar2014,Liu2020,Yang2022,Gong2019,Kajale2024} Particularly noteworthy is the recently discovered itinerant vdW ferromagnet Fe$_{3}$GaTe$_{2}$, which exhibits a remarkable ferromagnetic phase transition temperature exceeding 350 K, positioning 2D vdW materials as promising candidates for advancing spintronic technologies.\cite{Zhang2022} Notably, Fe$_{3}$GaTe$_{2}$ not only boasts a significantly higher Curie temperature ($T_{\rm C}$) compared to its counterpart Fe$_{3}$GeTe$_{2}$,\cite{Fei2018,Deng2018} but also demonstrates robust perpendicular magnetic anisotropy (PMA).\cite{Deng2018,Ikeda2010,Gong2017} Despite these advancements, the underlying physical mechanisms driving the high-$T_{\rm C}$ behavior remain incompletely understood.
-Recent theoretical investigations have made strides in elucidating the origin of this phenomenon, estimating exchange interactions through density functional theory (DFT) calculations combined with a Heisenberg-type Hamiltonian approach.\cite{Ghosh2023,Lee2023,Ruiz2024} These studies reveal that the magnetic interactions in Fe$_{3}$GaTe$_{2}$ and Fe$_{3}$GeTe$_{2}$ are quite intricate, with in-plane couplings playing a pivotal role in differentiating their $T_{\rm C}$.\cite{Ruiz2024}
+Two-dimensional (2D) quantum magnetic systems represent an excellent platform for spintronic applications \cite{Sarkar2015,Liu2020,Yang2022,Gong2019}.
+Particularly noteworthy is the recently discovered itinerant vdW ferromagnet Fe$_{3}$GaTe$_{2}$, which exhibits a remarkable ferromagnetic (FM) phase transition temperature exceeding 350 K, positioning vdW materials as promising candidates for advancing spintronic technologies \cite{Zhang2022}.
+Notably, Fe$_{3}$GaTe$_{2}$ not only boasts a significantly higher Curie temperature ($T_{\rm C}$) compared to its counterpart Fe$_{3}$GeTe$_{2}$ \cite{Fei2018,Deng2018}, but also demonstrates robust perpendicular magnetic anisotropy (PMA) \cite{Deng2018,Ikeda2010,Gong2017}.
+Despite these advancements, the underlying physical mechanisms driving the high-$T_{\rm C}$ behavior remain incompletely understood.
+Recent theoretical investigations have made strides in elucidating the origin of this phenomenon, estimating exchange interactions through density functional theory (DFT) calculations combined with a Heisenberg-type Hamiltonian \cite{Ghosh2023,Lee2023,Ruiz2024}.
+These studies reveal that the magnetic interactions in Fe$_{3}$GaTe$_{2}$ and Fe$_{3}$GeTe$_{2}$ are quite intricate, with in-plane couplings playing a pivotal role in differentiating their $T_{\rm C}$ \cite{Ruiz2024}.